Sohail0707/1-node-farm/README.md

 In an API we read a file from memory, and send the data to the browser as a response.
 When I'm implementing this, I found that I wrote the readFile code into the server code.
 Although it's not a major problem.
 But when a client will send a request to the server, the fileRead code will be executed each time.
 That's why wrote the fileRead code at the top level code.

+## HTML Template

+Here we have templates to show pages of NODE FARM application.
+Template is just a HTML file.
+For a certain request, We will send the HTML page as a response.
+To convert a HTML file into a template, I'll be replacing every data with placeholder.
+And at time of sending the template to the browser, I'll replace the data with actual data from the JSON file.